cherryoff/Simple-Snake-on-canvas/README.md

 #Simple Snake on canvas

-Hi this repo is my experement to develop game on canvas
+Hi this is repo is my experiments for develop game on canvas